telerik/xaml-docs/controls/radvirtualgrid/styling-and-appearance/conditional-styling.md

 ![RadVirtualGrid with conditional styling applied](images/RadVirtualGrid_Styling_02.png)

 * __HeaderCellDecorationsNeeded__: This event was exposed in the __R3 2019__ version of the control.
-It allows for styling of the header cells.
+It allows for the styling of the header cells.
 Its event arguments are the same as the ones for the __CellDecorationsNeeded__ event.

 ## See also